basho-labs/little_riak_book/en/02-concepts.md

 ## The Landscape

 Before we understand where Riak sits in the spectrum of databases, it's good to have a little front matter.
-The existence of databases like Riak is the culmination of two things: accessible technology spuring different data requirements, and gaps in the data management market.
+The existence of databases like Riak is the culmination of two things: accessible technology spurring different data requirements, and gaps in the data management market.

 First, as we've seen steady improvements in technology along with reductions in cost, vast amounts of computing power and storage are now within the grasp of nearly anyone.
 Along with our increasingly interconnected world caused by the web and shrinking, cheaper computers (like smartphones), this has catalyzed an exponential growth of data, and a demand for more predictability and speed by savvier users.
 In short, more data is being created on the front-end, while more data is being managed on the backend.